 6.4 Student Services and Engagement enrols the student from the commencement date and enrols the student in any coursework components stipulated as a requirement of their program or as a specific condition of candidature.
 Student Services and Engagement notifies the student of their enrolment in a HDR, including advice of candidature commencement date.

-6.5 The Head of School and Research Degrees Committee, or Chairperson acting on behalf of the committee, has the right to withdraw an offer for admission or cancel enrolment of any person where an offer was incorrectly made on the basis of incomplete or inaccurate or fraudulent information supplied by the applicant or a certifying authority.
+6.5 The Head of enrolling unit and Research Degrees Committee, or Chairperson acting on behalf of the committee, has the right to withdraw an offer for admission or cancel enrolment of any person where an offer was incorrectly made on the basis of incomplete or inaccurate or fraudulent information supplied by the applicant or a certifying authority.
 Any such decision should take into account equity principles and the amount of time that has elapsed between the admission of the student and the identification of this error.

 7. Jointly conferred HDR programs